Multivariate Ranks and Quantiles using Optimal Transport: Consistency, Rates, and Nonparametric Testing: Some Discussion and Auxiliary results

 \subsection{Some auxiliary results}

 In this subsection we state some simple results about convex functions and their subgradients that will be useful in our proofs.
+Many of the results below follow from~\cite[Chapter 2]{V03}; however for the convenience of the reader we give their complete proofs.
 Our first result, proved in Section~\ref{sec:Injectivity}, gives a sufficient condition for the injectivity\footnote{A function is called injective if and only if it is one-to-one.} of the gradient map of a strictly convex function.

 \bl Let $\mathcal{S}$ be a convex set in $\R^d$ and let $\psi:\mathcal{S}\to \RR $ be a strictly convex function.
 Assume that the gradient map $\nabla\psi:\mathcal{S}\to \RR^d$ is continuous.
 Then, $\nabla \psi$ is an injective function. \el The following lemma, proved in Section~\ref{Pf:lem:Bd}, shows how the growth of a convex function depends on the diameter of its subdifferential set.